slonigiraf/whitepaper/slonigiraf/ENG.md

 | Tutor of 5 tutees | 5    | 0.03125 | 0.00097656 | 3.05176E-05 |
 |Total              |      |         |            | **0.62902832**  |

-*Table 5.
-Probability to lose money playing a certain role*

 ### If we know that student lost money - what happened?

 We have calculated the probability to lose money for a student while learning a skill.
 What if we know he already lost money, can we identify the reason of it?
 The answer is "No" but we can describe the probability of different scenarios.
 It's more likely the student was a tutor of 0 mentees, because the probability to play such a role and lose money is 0.5 (see the last column of table 5).
 And the 0.5 takes the most [share](https://calcworkshop.com/probability/bayes-theorem/) of total 0.629 probability to lose money.
 This situation is happen in 0.794876771 part of bad cases: